Reactive lymphocyte

-It was originally described by W. Türk in 1907 in the peripheral blood of patients with infectious mononucleosis.
+Reactive lymphocytes were originally described by W. Türk in 1907 in the peripheral blood of patients with infectious mononucleosis.
 Later in 1923 the features of the reactive lymphocytes were characterized in greater detail by Hal Downey and C.A.
 McKinlay, who also discovered the association with EBV and CMV.

 Morphology

 Downey and McKinlay first described the atypical lymphocytes seen in cases of infectious mononucleosis.
 They further categorized the atypical lymphocytes of different etiologies under three subtypes: